jonefeewang/jonefeewang.github.io/source/_posts/Announcing-Stonemq-A-high-performance-and-efficient-message-queue-developed-in-Rust.md

 5. **Data Recovery After Node Failure**:
    When a Bookie node fails, a significant amount of data must still be moved to create new replicas for disaster recovery.
 While this is similar to Kafka, Pulsar performs better in that incremental data is not at risk.
 After a single-node failure, Pulsar can quickly form a new replica group, whereas Kafka must redistribute replicas, leaving both incremental and historical data with reduced redundancy until recovery is complete.

----

-### 9. Pulsar Issues in Real-World Production Environments:
+### Pulsar Issues in Real-World Production Environments:

 1. **Strong Dependency on Zookeeper**:
-   This has been extensively discussed in my previous blog, *"Pulsar and the Problem of Removing Zookeeper"*.
-Pulsar’s reliance on Zookeeper is deeply ingrained in its architecture.
+   This has been extensively discussed in my previous blog, "Pulsar and the Problem of Removing Zookeeper".
+Pulsar's reliance on Zookeeper is deeply ingrained in its architecture.
 To ensure consistency, BookKeeper prevents two clients from writing to the same ledger simultaneously.
-This consistency is enforced by the client relying on Zookeeper’s global coordination capabilities.
-This dependency is far stronger than Kafka’s reliance on Zookeeper.
+This consistency is enforced by the client relying on Zookeeper's global coordination capabilities.
+This dependency is far stronger than Kafka's reliance on Zookeeper.
 In Kafka, consistency is managed by electing a single controller node during initialization, which oversees cluster-wide operations.
 As long as the controller remains operational, Kafka can temporarily function without Zookeeper (albeit with some minor limitations, such as delayed leaderAndIsr notifications and broker state updates).
-This makes Kafka’s dependency on Zookeeper much less critical in comparison.
+This makes Kafka's dependency on Zookeeper much less critical in comparison.

 2. **Memory Leaks and OOM Issues**:
    Both Pulsar brokers and BookKeeper heavily rely on in-memory caching to improve message read and write efficiency.
 Many of these caches use off-heap memory.
 During machine upgrades or maintenance, even small memory leaks can accumulate over time, causing off-heap memory usage to gradually rise and eventually lead to OOM errors.
 Identifying these memory leaks and performing upgrades and fixes requires significant effort.

 3. **Loose Architecture with Multiple Components**:
-   Compared to Kafka, Pulsar’s architecture is far more fragmented and challenging to maintain.
+   Compared to Kafka, Pulsar's architecture is far more fragmented and challenging to maintain.
 Pulsar requires familiarity with multiple systems, including Pulsar Broker, BookKeeper, BookKeeper Client (a critical component), and RocksDB.
 This increases development costs significantly.
 Similarly, operational and maintenance costs are higher, as these systems require coordinated upgrades and maintenance.
-In contrast, Kafka’s single distributed system is far simpler.
-While Kafka’s distributed design is complex, it is well-structured and easier to follow, resulting in much lower maintenance overhead.
+In contrast, Kafka's single distributed system is far simpler.
+While Kafka's distributed design is complex, it is well-structured and easier to follow, resulting in much lower maintenance overhead.
 By comparison, Kafka feels like a paradise in terms of simplicity and manageability.

 So, after all this discussion, is there truly a perfect message queue system that can combine the advantages of these technologies while eliminating their disadvantages?
 Throughout my years of development and maintenance experience, I have constantly pondered this question: can we do better?